api3dao/airnode/packages/validator/README.md

 }
 ```

+Alternatively command can be ran with argument `--specs_only` or just `--so`, which will return only the converted specification.

 ## Templates

 Convertor uses same templates as validator, resulting specification can be written into `output` object with [actions](docs/actions.md).